Debell History, Family Crest & Coats of Arms

 Early Origins of the Debell family

-Another 312 words (22 lines of text) covering the years 1199, 1601, 1688, 1744, and 1760 are included under the topic Early Debell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Debell research.
+Another 85 words (6 lines of text) covering the years 1199, 1601, 1688, 1744 and 1760 are included under the topic Early Debell History in all our PDF Extended History products and printed products wherever possible.

 Debell Spelling Variations